vashisthabhinav/hello-world/README.md

 # hello-world
 This is my First Repository.
-My name is Abhinav Vashisth.
-I live in Shimla.
+My name is Abhinav Vashisth and I live in Shimla.